 What did you do when you turned 30?
 Award-winning creative Yuko Shimizu saved up, swapped her corporate job in Japan for art school and became a globally acclaimed illustrator.

 It didn't happen overnight.
 In fact it took three years to get the cash together.
-But as Shimizu – who counts Microsoft, The New York Times and iconic designer Stefan Sagmeister amongst her many collaborators – told the audience at Reasons to be Creative 2015, you're never too old to achieve your dream.
+But as Shimizu – who counts Microsoft, The New York Times and iconic designer Stefan Sagmeister amongst her many collaborators – points out, you're never too old to achieve your dream.

-"If America has a glass ceiling, Japan has a glass table," she said, explaining that a mentally abusive boss finally gave her the push she needed to abandon the safety of a regular pay cheque and study art for the first time, aged 34.
-"I was wearing jeans with 18-year-olds and faking it," she laughed.
+"If America has a glass ceiling, Japan has a glass table," she begins, before explaining that a mentally abusive boss finally gave her the push she needed to abandon the safety of a regular pay cheque and study art for the first time, aged 34.
+"I was wearing jeans with 18-year-olds and faking it," she laughs.

 Pursuing a creative career was a life-changing decision, but over the last decade and more Shimizu has built an inspirational illustration portfolio.